eapax/speedy/README.md

 This functionality allows one to selectively turn off low-precision for certain parts of the code, for example in the convective precipitation parameterisation by setting `rp_convection=52` (or equivalently by omitting to specify `rp_convection`, which will then default to `52`).
-This functionality is implemented through the `set_precision` subroutine in the `source/mod_prec.f90` module, and
-one can check which parts of the code it currently affects by running
+This functionality is implemented through the `set_precision` subroutine in the `source/mod_prec.f90` module, and one can check which parts of the code it currently affects by running
 ```
-cd source
-grep -irn set_precision .
+grep -irn set_precision source
 ```

-5: Specifies a namelist file from the `setup/` folder prefixed by 'speedy' which contains a list of parameters for the model.
+5: Specifies a namelist file from the `setup/` folder prefixed by `speedy` which contains a list of parameters for the model.
 Primarily this can be used for changing the integration length (for example, `10day` specifies a 10 day integration, with other parameters set to some default values), but it can also be used to set more custom namelists (for example, changing the optical thickness of atmospheric CO2, or turning on stochastically perturbed parameterisation tendencies (SPPT) as implemented by Saffin [5]).